aseldawy/CS167/Labs/Lab1/CS167-Lab1.md

 - Feel free to style your README file according to the Markdown markup language
 <https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet>
 You can also refer to our template at [HERE](CS167-Lab1-README.md).
 - Add a script file "run.sh" that will compile and run your program.
-Find a sample below (Replace `<UCRNetID>` with your UCR Net ID, not student ID.).
+Find a sample below (Replace `<UCRNetID>` with your UCR Net ID, not student ID).

   ```shell script
   #!/usr/bin/env sh